News CNCnetPDM About us Support

 Numeric section [0] defines how you’d like to detect if the controller is accessible.
 If this command does not succeed the driver assumes that the controller is not accessible.
 In this case all other commands are not executed.

-Description of the numeric sections:
+Description of a numeric section:

 Entry